jkstrawn/duolingoVocab/README.md

 + Consider last study time, current level, and determine when to study again
 + Allow user to set next study interval
 + Remind user to use accent marks
-+ Support for more languages (minus accents)
++ Support for more languages
 + Check for typos

 ## To Do ##
-+ Add accents for more languages
 + Save language guessing preference
++ Save vocab sets
 + Combine words of same meaning
 + Query server to get better translation for single word
 + Customize study intervals